- Chart

 Disclaimers:

-The information provided is for informational purposes only and should not be considered investment advice.
-Past performance is not indicative of future results.
-Market share and liquidity data may vary.
-Consult with a qualified financial advisor before making any investment decisions.
+This information is for informational purposes only and should not be considered investment advice.
+ETF data, performance, and market conditions can change rapidly.
+Investors should consult with a qualified financial advisor before making any investment decisions.
+The market share comparison is illustrative and based on general market presence; precise, real-time market share data can vary.

 AI Summarization is directionally correct and might not be accurate.